BePo65/dayjs-esm-v2-demo/README.md

 ```bash
 npm run test
 ```

+The tests are using all plugins, but not all methods of the plugins.

 Jest configuration file must have the extension mjs, otherwise jest cannot import the configruation in this esm environment.